3 Card Brag

 When making blind wagers, you have the option to look at your cards to decide whether you want to fold or bet.
 If you choose to look at the cards, you will no longer be a blind punter, and if you still want to be part of the game, you will start making bets like the non-blind punters.

-The live version of the game is a new concept but for those who play live three-card poker will learn that it is not that different even though it has an older history.
+The live 3 card brag version is a new concept but for those who play live three-card poker will learn that it is not that different even though it has an older history.
 The game has been in the United Kingdom since the 16th Century.
 This is another variation of poker, but instead of it being played with five cards it’s being played with three cards.
-With three-card brag, you play against other players, and one of them acts as the dealer, but the online live version has two hands.
+With three-card brag, you play against other players, and one of them acts as the dealer, but the three card brag online live version has two hands.
 One hand is for the player while the other is for the dealer.
 The aim of this game is for the player to beat the dealer with a hand of high value.

-The live version of this game is only available in Playtech casinos.
+3 card brag casino: the live version of this game is only available in Playtech casinos.
 The game serves as their alternative to Evolutions Gaming’s three card poker.
 The return to player rate of the game stands at 98% for the Ante wager and 97.86% for the pair plus side bet.
 When it comes to three-card poker, the return to player rate is 96.63% for the Ante wager and 95.51% for the pair plus bet.
 With such deductions, it is evident that three-card poker is the better game.
 When it comes to the differences, there are many.
-When it comes to the lower hand values, the three-card brag has it’s lower hands rewarded handsomely while in three-card poker the higher ones are the ones rewarded higher.
+When it comes to the lower hand values, lower three card brag hands is rewarded handsomely while in three card poker the higher ones are the ones rewarded higher.